LSW, CADC*

 My approach

-I engage clients with non-judgment, compassion, and curiosity.
-Each of us has a fascinating story of who we are and how we got to this point in life, and I would love to hear yours!
-I work to treat symptoms of mental health challenges, while also creating space to explore the underlying reasons you feel the way you do.
-In other words, therapy can be more than just helping you feel less of the “negative” emotions; it can also be a path to understanding yourself more completely, so that you can return to a life you find truly authentic and fulfilling.
+I work to treat the symptoms of mental health challenges, while also creating space to explore the underlying reasons you feel the way you do.
+In other words, therapy can be more than just helping you feel less of the “negative” emotions; it can also be a path to understanding yourself more completely, allowing you to live a life you find authentic and fulfilling.
 I believe that every person has the innate wisdom and strength to overcome the obstacles they face and rediscover meaning, purpose, and joy in their life.

 Areas of focus